 At the crux of Cocktail attire is the suit jacket or sports coat that you should adopt for the occasion.
 More often than not considered mandatory (we deem it so), your jacket, above all, should be tailored and fit to your proportions correctly.

 In saying that, you’re not wearing a dinner suit so there is wiggle room for your creative finesse to shine through; play with colour, pattern and style for the days or warmer months, and tone it back for the winter or more formal occasions.

-The cut and style of your jacket is also an important consideration: do you like the relaxed nature of a Neapolitan cut, or perhaps you’re more inclined to the structured English-cut sports coat?
+The cut and style of your jacket is also an important consideration: do you like the relaxed nature of a Neapolitan cut, or are you more partial to the handsome structure of the Savile Row style?

-Finally, a double-breasted jacket will add an extra dimension of formality to your look.
-It is a subtle way to stand out from your fellow cocktail party goers – without reaching for a loud bow tie or pocket square.
+Finally, a double-breasted jacket will add an extra dimension of ‘dressiness’ to your look.
+It’s a subtle way to stand out from your fellow cocktail party goers – without reaching for a loud bow tie or pocket square.

 Trousers worn can be those of a matching suit combination or you could explore the idea of playing with tailored separates – a tailored cuffed cotton trouser in navy, olive, brown or beige/cream can look fantastic with a tailored sports coat and a shirt.

 As per the jacket, your shirt allows you to take part in an expression of creativity; it’s the time to (subtly) play with colour, pattern and collar style.
 Keep the shirt neutral to your suit or blazer but don’t revel in the mundane.
 If staying in one’s comfort zone is the name of the game, however, opting for a crisp white shirt (think your poplin cutaways or pinpoint oxfords) is never a bad option.